ManU4kym/Cisco-ccna/Course_Notes/Ethernet_LAN_Switching_Part2.md

 ---

-When a PC sends a packet to a device with an unknown IP address, it uses an ARP Request.
+When a PC sends a packet to a device with an unknown mac address, it uses an ARP Request.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/e2d0e5d2-7c98-4671-b356-903132fd7525)